More Precious than Gold

-What comes to mind when we think about time?
 Why time is so precious and why do we seek ways to ‘make the most of it’?

 Let us go back to 4,000 BC in ancient China where the first clocks were invented.
 To demonstrate the idea of time to temple students, Chinese priests used to dangle a rope from the temple ceiling with knots representing the hours.
 They would light it with a flame from the bottom so that it burnt evenly, indicating the passage of time.
-Many temples burnt down in those days and the priests were obviously not too happy about that, until someone invented a clock made of water buckets.
+Many temples burnt down in those days.
+The priests were obviously not too happy about that until someone invented a clock made of water buckets.
 It worked by punching holes in a large bucket full of water, with markings representing the hours, to allow water to flow at a constant rate.
 The temple students would then measure time by how fast the bucket drained.
-It was much better than burning ropes for sure, but more importantly, it taught the students that once time was gone, it could never be recovered.
+It was much better than burning ropes for sure, but more importantly, it taught the students that once the time was gone, it could never be recovered.